DISTINGUISHING BETWEEN FACT AND OPINION

 His mother might ask a clarifying question to turn that opinion into a hard fact.

 Graphic organizers are a great tool to help students sort the facts and opinions in a text.
-Offering, as they do, a very visual means of organizing information, graphic organizers help students drill their ability to distinguish between the two types of statement until they become automatic.
+Offering, as they do, a very visual means of organizing information, graphic organizers help students drill their ability to distinguish between the two types of statements until they become automatic.

 Let’s take a look at one particularly useful format for developing this skill: